tashay/PUI2016_tg1478/HW2_tg1478/README.md

 # Assignment 2: Future Stop Information

-In this assignment I wrote a Python script that fetches and displays future location information of active busses using the MTA API.
+In this assignment I wrote a Python script that fetches and displays future location information of active buses using the MTA API.
 The script also prints the information to a csv file per the users input in the following format:

 ```